Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 #### Exceptions

 **T:System.ArgumentException**
-The path is ```null``` or whitespace.
+The path is`null` or whitespace.

 ### GetParentSeparator(string path)

-Gets the parent separator.

-    This method tries to use the following separators:
+Gets the parent separator.This method tries to use the following separators:

 #### Parameters